 This is less of a design problem, and more of a regular maintenance issue.
 All coffee machines tend to require descaling at some point, and the Keurig models are no different.
 Over time, mineral deposits from the water passing through the brew line will build-up and affect the efficiency of your Keurig single serve brewer.
 This will also affect the taste of the coffee as the mineral build-up may result in an unpleasant flavor in your cup.
 To descale your machine, you will need to purchase Keurig’s “Brew Rite Cleaner” that is specially designed to clear out mineral deposits.
 Simply combine the Brew Rite Cleaner with water and run the brew cycle to flush the water line.
 You can also clear the line by flushing with white vinegar, then flushing with water to remove the vinegar.
 Either way, your brewer should be descaled at least once every 6 months to keep it operating optimally.

 Have you experienced any other problems with your Keurig Single Serve Coffee Brewer?
 Share your experience in the comments, and we will do our best to identify a solution to your problem so you can get back to enjoying fantastic coffee.
 One of the best recommendations while buying a Keurig is the Keurig K60 Special Edition, it is a great piece to owe with many positive consumer reviews.

 (Update: Keurig has updated many of the machines and has sorted many issues.
-If you are on a budget, then do have a look at What Keurig to buy Under $200?)
+If you are on a budget, then do have a look at Best Keurig Coffee Makers)